LEAP 2022 will be MARCH 15 – MARCH 18 (spring break)

 - Participants must be current UW-Madison undergraduates with an interest in exploring law.

-- Priority will be given to undergraduates who come from communities and populations that are historically underrepresented and underserved within the field of law, including underrepresented students of color as well as students from first-generation, rural, and low-income backgrounds.
+- Priority will be given to undergraduates who come from communities and populations that are historically underrepresented and underserved within the field of law, including BIPOC students, LGBTQIA+ students, students with disabilities, first-generation students, and students from rural or socioeconomically disadvantaged backgrounds.

 - Priority will be given to applicants who will significantly benefit from gaining more exposure to law fields and building-related professional networks.